Skip to content

 Elias Lönnrot

 The Finnish national epic, the Kalevala, is one of the classics of world literature.
-The epic took shape in the province of Kainuu, where it was compiled from an extensive collection of rich folk poetry by Elias Lönnrot, district physician in the provincial capital of Kajaani from 1833 to 1853.
+It took shape in the province of Kainuu, where Elias Lönnrot served as district physician in Kajaani from 1833 to 1853.
+Drawing on an extensive body of oral poetry, he compiled the epic from rich folk traditions.

 Elias Lönnrot

-Elias Lönnrot was a great Finnish intellectual whose work has strongly influenced the birth of Finland as a nation.
+Elias Lönnrot was a major Finnish intellectual whose life’s work significantly influenced the emergence of Finland as a nation.

 SKS:n perustamiskokous